SophiaLilly/Chore-Manager/README.md

 This backend is designed to:

-* Authenticate users via PIN-based login
+* Authenticate users via UUID
 * Read and write Markdown files inside an Obsidian vault
 * Serve data to a static frontend (GitHub Pages)
 * Run locally and be exposed via Cloudflare Tunnel